averagehuman/argskwargs.io/src/articles/2013/maths/mathematical-induction.rst

 Scientific Inference
 --------------------

-**Philosophy 101** - deduction is a method of reasoning that progresses from the general to the particular, and induction a method of reasoning that progresses from the particular to the general.
+Deduction reasons from the general to the particular, while induction or inference reasons from the particular to the general.

 Deduction
 ~~~~~~~~~